sunfishcode/atomic-dbg/README.md

 just like their [counterparts] [in] [std], but which:

  - Write atomically, up to the greatest length supported on the platform.
- - Don't use locks (in userspace).
+ - Don't use locks (in userspace) or dynamic allocations.
  - Preserve libc's `errno` and Windows' last-error code value.

 This means they can be used just about anywhere within a program, including inside allocator implementations, inside synchronization primitives, startup code, around FFI calls, inside signal handlers, and in the child process of a `fork` before an `exec`.

-And, when multiple threads are printing, as long as their within the length supported on the platform, the output is readable instead of potentially interleaved with other output.
+And, when multiple threads are printing, as long as they're within the length supported on the platform, the output is readable instead of potentially interleaved with other output.